tigerbeetle/tigerbeetle/src/clients/node/README.md

 [TigerBeetle](https://github.com/coilhq/tigerbeetle) client for Node.js.

 ## Installation
-The follow steps will install the `tigerbeetle-node` Node library to your local.
+The following steps will install the `tigerbeetle-node` module to your current working directory.

 ### Prerequisites